Citizens’ Guide (Printable Format - Download PDF) revised August 2011

 An Agency has five business days to respond in writing to: 1) grant the request, 2) deny the request (citing the legal basis for denial/partial denial) or 3) invoke a 30-day extension for certain reasons.

-The clock starts the day after the request is received during regular business hours.
+The clock starts the day after the request is received by the Open Records Officer during regular business hours.

 Acceptable grounds for a 30-day extension includes: off-site location of records, staffing limitations, need for legal review or redaction, complex request, or requester did not pay applicable fees as required, or failed to follow Agency policy.